 I am a big fan of monitoring my progress, and so should you, this way you will know what you are doing wrong and what you are doing correctly.
 There is a thin line between singing high notes correctly and incorrectly, so you have to always keep a certain balance in terms of airflow, and singing technique.
 My suggestion is to start recording yourself, and once a month compare the recordings if you have done everything correctly then you should be able to sing a lot better.

-The correct tongue position for singing higher notes is in the bottom, bellow your teeth.
-Try this tongue position while you are singing higher notes experiment with pushing your tongue back or in front, but whit the same tongue posture., this way you will find your sweet spot for your tongue.
+The correct tongue position for singing higher notes is at the bottom, below your teeth.
+Try this tongue position while you are singing higher notes experiment with pushing your tongue back or in front, but whit the same tongue posture, this way you will find your sweet spot for your tongue.

 If you know that you are a talented singer, but for some reason, you still can’t sing high notes then you might be hindering yourself with your diet.
 Most singers do know to stay far away from smoking, drinking and even vaping, although there are some everyday foods and drinks that you should still avoid like coffee, milk, sodas, and of course alcohol.

 Keep Practicing Singing High Notes

 You will not be able to sing high notes overnight, it will take a couple of months, but with hard work and dedication, you should be able to sing high notes without any problem.
 Keep on practicing and closely monitor your progress, it will take some time but with each practice, you will only get better as a singer.

 - Developing good breath control is essential for singing high notes.
 Practice diaphragmatic breathing, which involves engaging your diaphragm to support your breath and create a steady airflow.
 This will provide the necessary power and control for hitting high notes.

 - Incorporate specific vocal exercises and warm-ups that target your upper vocal range.
 Gradually increase the pitch and intensity of these exercises to gradually expand your vocal range and strengthen the muscles responsible for hitting high notes.